Skelly-gg/skelly-app/README.md

 ## React

-Integrating the Profile component into your React application:
+You can easily integrate Profiles into your Raect application using our out-of-the-box component:

 ```
 import {Profile} from "skelly-app";

 export function App() {
-  const { fetchProfile, profile, accountId, loadingProfile, errorProfile } =
+  const { fetchProfile, accountId, loadingProfile, profile, errorProfile } =
     useFetchProfile();

   React.useEffect(() => {